lilianhabib/pe-projects/journal.md

 ## conclusion / major takeaways?
 * Thinking about where PHP can be used has made me realize that PHP can be used in a lot of apps and websites.

+## 10.3.2022
+## Lesson 099: Vacation Day

+### Standup
+* What is one thing you learned yesterday?
+Saturday/Sunday I wasn't feeling well but I managed to go through the PHP warm-up and practice some PHP objects, arrays, templates, and functions.
+I also completed Saturday's reflection and thought about different ways PHP can be used.
+In a way, it helped me understand it better when I thought about from a real-world perspective.

+* What is something that was confusing?

+* Is there anything you are excited to learn?
+Today I am excited to go over more milestone PHP challenges.
+The theme-challenge sounds interesting, so maybe I can do that today!
+I also want to take my one-a-day and recode it using PHP.
+Sounds intimidating but I feel like it might help all the PHP stuff stick if I can apply it to a personal project.
+I really like the monster PHP challenge for that reason.
+It combined everything I have learning into one project.
+Because we have been learning PHP in small chunks, my brain thinks of it as something unrelated.
+So when there is a project that combines everything I've been learning, I see the relationship between each and how it can be used together.

+* Blockers: I'm having these intrusive thoughts that I'd forget all the PHP I have learned in the last week.

+## Lesson Notes
+* No lesson available today!
+## conclusion / major takeaways?
+* I was able to code my thing-a-day using PHP!
+Pretty cool and pretty proud of myself.
+It sounded like a huge task but got it done in a reasonable time!